 The street runs in a north-easterly direction from the top of Fore Street, and if you follow it from this point the first thing you’re likely to miss is Parliament Street.

 After crossing over the North St/South St junction the first street on the left is Parliament St, and the reason you’re likely to miss it is because it’s one of the narrowest streets in the world (the award for the narrowest goes to the town of Reutlingen in Germany).
 It links High St with Waterbeer St and ranges in width between 25 and 48 inches (0.64m and 1.22 m).
 It may not look that old, but it’s been here since the 14th century, believe it or not.

-His missionary work took him from Exeter to Frisia and Germania, where he became venerated to such an extent that he eventually became the patron saint of Germany.
+Winfrith later became known as St. Boniface, and his missionary work took him from Exeter across to Frisia and Germania, where he became venerated to such an extent that he eventually became the patron saint of Germany.

 In 1050 Bishop Leofric transferred the See to the Minster at Exeter.